Monitoring dashboard showing analytics and metrics

 LangSmith is built by the LangChain team and integrates tightly with the LangChain ecosystem.
 If your application already uses LangChain, LangSmith gives you tracing, evaluation datasets, and prompt playgrounds with minimal setup.
 The trade-off is vendor lock-in to the LangChain stack.

 Braintrust takes a different angle, focusing on evaluation and experimentation.
 It treats LLM outputs as data that should be scored, compared, and iterated on.
-After raising an $80M Series B in February 2026 (customers include Notion, Replit, Cloudflare, and Ramp), the team built Brainstore, a custom database designed for querying complex AI traces from multi-step agents.
-Braintrust is a good fit for teams that want rigorous, data-driven prompt optimization rather than just logging.
+After raising an $80M Series B in February 2026 (customers include Vercel, Notion, Coursera, Dropbox, Replit, Graphite, and Navan), the team built Brainstore, a custom database designed for querying complex AI traces from multi-step agents.
+The Loop agent generates better prompts, scorers, and datasets automatically.
+A good fit for teams that want rigorous, data-driven prompt optimization rather than just logging.

 Proxy-based monitoring